 - The twist at the end of the Interactive Fiction game Yes, Another Game with a Dragon!

-- Subverted in Maximo.
+- Subverted in Maximo: Ghosts to Glory.
 Princess Sophia turns out to be an evil demon queen controlling the supposed Big Bad, an outcome hinted at by her profile in the manual.
 After slaying her, it's revealed by the authority of none other than Death himself that the real Sophia is alive.

 - Metal Gear Solid Mobile has you called into the facility by Victoria Reed, a scientist who's working on Metal Gears.
 After a while you discover she was actually a computer program designed to lure you into turning off the building's security so terrorists could take over.
 Then you find out the entire mission is a computer simulation created by the Patriots to study Snake.